ApologiaDev/askfaithbot-tools/awssetup/README.md

 10. Click "Next".
 11. Click "Create user".
 12. Click "Download .csv file".
 Save this file to a safe folder in your local computer.

+On the other hand, do not forget to create the access key.

+1. Go to IAM, and the click "Users".
+2. Click on the account you just created.
+3. Click "Create access key".
+4. Choose radio button "Command Line Interface (CLI)".
+Check "I understand the above recommendation and want to proceed to create an access key."
+Click "Next".
+5. Type a tag value that you understand.
+Click "Crete access key".
+6. The access tokens and secrets is on the page.
+And click "Download .csv file" for your future reference (recommended).

 Then after that, whenever login to AWS for admin access, use this account.